Jerry Toppazzini: Playing career

-Wearing #21, Toppazzini remained with Boston for the next nine seasons, blossoming into a skilled two-way player while playing on a line with smooth center Don McKenney and hard charging left wing Fleming Mackell; the trio was Boston's best line as they surged to the Stanley Cup finals in 1957, knocking off the heavily favored former Cup champion Detroit Red Wings en route.
-His best seasons statistically were 1958, when he scored a career high 25 goals in the regular season and added nine goals in the Stanley Cup playoffs (with a hat trick against the New York Rangers and three game-winning goals) in leading the Bruins to the Cup finals, as Boston would mount a serious challenge to the dynastic Montreal Canadiens for NHL supremacy and 1962, when he scored 19 goals en route to a career high 50 points.
-Always a fan favorite, he won the Elizabeth C Dufresne Trophy twice in a row, in 1956-57 and 1957–58, as the best performing and most popular Boston Bruin at home games.
+Toppazzini remained with Boston for the next nine seasons, blossoming into a skilled two-way player while playing on a line with smooth centre Don McKenney and hard charging left wing Fleming Mackell; the trio was Boston's best line as they surged to the 1957 Stanley Cup Finals, knocking off the heavily favoured former champion Detroit Red Wings en route.
+His best seasons statistically were 1957–58, when he scored a career-high 25 goals in the regular season and added nine goals in the Stanley Cup playoffs (with a hat-trick against the New York Rangers and three game-winning goals) in leading the Bruins to the 1958 Stanley Cup Finals, as Boston would mount a serious challenge to the dynastic Montreal Canadiens for NHL supremacy and 1961–62, when he scored 19 goals en route to a career-high 50 points.
+Always a fan favourite, he won the Elizabeth C. Dufresne Trophy twice in a row, in 1956–57 and 1957–58, as the best performing and most popular Boston Bruin at home games.
 He was noted in his time with the Bruins for his "crazy chatter" in the locker room.
 According to teammate Bronco Horvath:

 "Topper was always giving everybody the business, keeping up a competitive atmosphere.
 Drove me nuts."

-Boston traded the fading Toppazzini in the 1964 offseason, and he played the remaining four seasons of his professional career in the minor leagues, spending the 1965 season with the Pittsburgh Hornets of the AHL.
-His rights were then acquired by the Los Angeles Blades of the Western Hockey League in the 1965 Reverse Draft; he initially held out before joining the Blades for the 1966 and 1967 seasons.
-He finished his playing career in 1968 as the player-coach of the Port Huron Flags of the International Hockey League.
+Boston traded the fading Toppazzini in the 1964 off-season, and he played the remaining four seasons of his professional career in the minor leagues, spending the 1964–65 season with the Pittsburgh Hornets of the AHL.
+His rights were then acquired by the Los Angeles Blades of the Western Hockey League (WHL) in the 1965 reverse draft; he initially held out before joining the Blades for the 1965–66 and 1966–67 seasons.
+He finished his playing career in 1967–68 as the player-coach of the Port Huron Flags of the International Hockey League (IHL).

 Goaltending stint

-On October 16, 1960, Toppazzini substituted for Boston goaltender Don Simmons, who was injured with thirty seconds left in a match against the Chicago Black Hawks, in which the Bruins were losing 5-2.
+During the 1960–61 season, on October 16, 1960, Toppazzini substituted for Boston goaltender Don Simmons, who was injured with 30 seconds left in a match against the Chicago Black Hawks, in which the Bruins were losing 5–2.
 At the time, teams were not required to carry a backup goaltender on the bench, although they were required to have one available in the arena.
 Reportedly, Toppazzini did not want to wait for the Black Hawks' house goaltender to suit up.
 He faced no shots in his brief stint.
-By the 1965 playoffs, the NHL ruled that all teams must have a spare goaltender on the bench and ready to play.
+By the 1965 Stanley Cup playoffs, the NHL ruled that all teams must have a spare goaltender on the bench and ready to play.
 Toppazzini is thus the last position player to substitute in goal during an NHL match.